EngagingNetworks/page-builder-code-blocks/read-more-expand.md

 </style>
 ```

-Finally, to make this work, add a text block, then click the Source button and add this HTML:
+Finally, to actually add the text to your page, drag in a new text block, then click the Source button and paste in this HTML:

 ```html
 <div class="moreinfo">